 The School is determined that no kind of peer abuse (including online abuse) will be tolerated, whether on or off site; neither will it be passed off as 'banter', 'just having a laugh', 'part of growing up' or 'boys being boys'.
+The School recognises that it is more likely that girls will be victims and boys perpetrators but all peer-on-peer abuse is unacceptable and will be taken seriously.

+Staff recognise the importance of challenging abusive behaviour between peers and will report any concerns to the DSL using a Record of Concern Form.
 Furthermore, it is important to realise that, even in the absence of reported cases of peer abuse, such abuse may still be taking place and is simply not being reported.
 Pupils are able to and should report any instances of peer abuse, wherever it has taken place, in person either to a DSL or another member of staff or anonymously, using a Student Concern Report Form.
 The School will ensure that the methods of reporting are well promoted.
 When a report of peer abuse is received, it will be treated seriously and acted on promptly; the victim will be supported and kept safe.
 The School has in place a robust and differentiated programme of educational events and initiatives aimed at minimising the risk of peer on peer abuse.
-It also places great importance on engaging with all stakeholders, including parents, pupils and staff to develop it's policies and procedures.
+It also places great importance on engaging with all stakeholders, including parents, pupils and staff to develop its policies and procedures.